rohit01/zero-users/README.md

 zero-users: Zero hassle user management
 =======================================

 zero-users is an ansible project to perform linux user management with minimum configuration and built in validation for these configurations.
-The users get access to servers using key based authentication.
+Users, created using zero-users, can login to servers using key based authentication.

 Prerequisites
 =============